charlesLoder/havarotjs/README.md

 #### Cluster.hasMetheg

-Returns `true` is the following character is present:
+Returns `true` if the following character is present and a _sof pasuq_ does not follow it:

 - \u{05BD} METEG